abrossler/PlainOfLife/plain-of-life-ui/README.md

 Run `npm run test` or `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-For debugging with Visual Studio Code set a breakpoint and run configuration `Attach Karma Chrome for debugging`
+For debugging with Visual Studio Code set a breakpoint and run configuration `Attach Karma Chrome for debugging`.
+Then refresh Karma in browser...

 ## Running end-to-end tests